Performance

 Ulysses, to the Romans, was Odysseus to the Greeks in Homer's epic poem, the Odyssey.
 James Joyce used the name for his monumental work about a day in the life of Leopold Bloom as he wended his way through Dublin on 16 June 1904.
 That date was also Joyce's first date with Nora Barnacle, who later became his wife.

-The Dalkey Castle & Heritage Centre is near the schoolhouse that was the site of Joyce’s short-lived teaching career.
-I performed in Dalkey on some Bloomsdays (in 2023, 2022 and also in 2018 and 2015) as actor in a few of the scenes and narrator for some of the others presented in the Bloomsday evening.
-In some of those years, I have played Joyce's literary alter ego, Stephen Dedalus or the schoolmaster, Mr Deasy, in a dramatisation of the schoolroom scene from the Nestor Episode (Ep.2) of ‘Ulysses’.
-I have also performed the role of Gabriel Conroy in a scene from ‘The Dead’, and in the Christmas Dinner scene from ‘A Portrait of the Artist as a Young Man’.
+The Dalkey Castle & Heritage Centre is near the schoolhouse that was the site of Joyce's short-lived teaching career.
+I performed in Dalkey on some Bloomsdays (in 2022 to 2024 and also in 2018, 2017 and 2015) as actor in a few of the scenes and narrator for some of the others presented in the Bloomsday evening.
+In some of those years, I have played Joyce's literary alter ego, Stephen Dedalus or the schoolmaster, Mr Deasy, in a dramatisation of the schoolroom scene from the Nestor Episode (Ep.2) of 'Ulysses'.
+I have also performed the role of Gabriel Conroy in a scene from 'The Dead', and in the Christmas Dinner scene from 'A Portrait of the Artist as a Young Man'.
 In 2017, I got to play a very different colourful character in the Christmas Dinner scene, that of John Casey, who expresses his resentment against the local clergy for using the pulpit and confessionals to whip Charles Stewart Parnell with the scourge of immorality, thereby subverting his political effectiveness.
 In 2022 I had an opportunity to return to the Christmas Dinner scene, this time as Mr Dedalus.

 Dalkey Castle has organised Bloomsday events since 2000 with a regular company of performers, directed by Margaret Dunne.
 Read more.